-->

 And this is one more car stays abandoned and maybe someday it would be restored too.
 (Picture from: EnglishRussia)

-A modern interpretation of KD Sport 900 in digital rendered image made by Artem Popkov.
+A modern interpretation of the KD Sport 900 in digital rendered image made by Artem Popkov.
 (Picture from: AutoEvolution)

 Here's the Russian-made car is depicted in what is seen as partly a muscle car, and a swoopy European coupe.
 (Picture from: AutoEvolution)